 Over the August bank holiday I took part in the John Lewis Rooftop Etsy Takeover on Oxford Street.
 In total there were 20 Etsy sellers displaying and selling their handmade items under beautiful open skies.
 I chose to showcase some of my oversized peonies as well as my lifelike ranunculus, peonies and anemones.

 I can’t believe how much time has flown since my last post on here.
 Updating this blog more regularly is definitely something I want to spend more time on.
-There has been a lot happening with A Petal Unfolds over the last few months as well as my Etsy shop being busy, and there are exciting projects in the pipeline too.
-I thought I would post a little round up today of some of the completed projects I’ve been working on with my paper flowers over the last few months and some of the new work I’ve been making.
+There has been a lot happening with A Petal Unfolds over the last few months as well as my Etsy shop being busy.
+I thought I would post a little round up today of some of the completed projects I’ve been working on with my paper flowers and some of the new work I’ve been making.

 Oversized Paper Flowers